JohnQHerman/SlippiStatsBot/README.md

 ### `/leaderboard`

 Fetches the top players for a given region.
+(WIP, needs region buttons and pagination)

 Options: